 Cognitive Behavioural Therapy in the menopause

-CBT is much in vogue these days, along with counseling and mindfulness.
-But what is CBT precisely?
+CBT is much in vogue these days, but what is it?
 How does it work?
 And how does it differ from other types of treatment?

 We asked Dr Anita Goraya to explain.

-Anita has also worked in a commercial environment as a Director in the Healthcare practice of a large Management Consultancy company (EY).
+Anita has also worked in a commercial environment as a director in the healthcare practice of a major management consultancy company .

-Anita has also been a Leadership Associate at the pre-eminent health policy charity, the King’s Fund.
-She was awarded Fellowship of the Royal College of GPs in 2014 as a mark of achievement, in recognition of her significant contribution to General Practice.
+Anita was a Leadership Associate at the pre-eminent health policy charity, the King’s Fund and was awarded Fellowship of the Royal College of GPs in 2014 , in recognition of her significant contribution to general practice.

-We are grateful for her contribution towards explaining how CBT may help women searching for relief of menopause symptoms.
+We’re certainly grateful for her clarification on how CBT may help women searching for relief of menopause symptoms.
+Read on!

 What is CBT?